penn-pal-lab/aawr/README.md

-# scaffolder
-Official codebase for "Privileged Sensing Scaffolds RL", contains the Scaffolder algorithm and Sensory Scaffolding Suite.
+AAWR codebase under construction, for Neurips 2025 camera ready.
+If you have any urgent questions, please email the authors.